 Gross nursing home neglect occurs when staff members’ actions surpass carelessness and amount to a significant disregard for providing appropriate care that may harm residents.
 Gross negligence is more egregious than ordinary negligence.
 For instance, a nursing home may be considered negligent for only bathing residents once every 10 to 14 days.
 It may be considered grossly negligent if all or certain residents go weeks or months without being bathed.

-If you visit your loved one and notice signs of neglect, either in their appearance or the environment, contact our St. Louis nursing home abuse attorneys as soon as possible.
+If you visit your loved one and notice signs of neglect, either in their appearance or the environment, you should contact the facility administration and nursing staff immediately.
+It is important to document these kinds of injuries and contact our St. Louis nursing home abuse attorneys as soon as possible.
 We will review your relative’s situation and explain their rights and options.
 We can represent your relative’s interests in working with the facility to improve the care, and if necessary, pursue a claim for compensation for your relative’s injuries.

 Nursing home residents, particularly those with physical or mental limitations, are at significant risk for physical, psychological, and emotional abuse.
 Neglect is often not intentionally harmful.
 However, abuse is willful.
 It occurs when a nursing home worker, resident, visitor, or someone else who has access to residents intentionally harms your loved one or others.

 Any intentional and knowing conduct that inflicts physical harm on a nursing home resident is physical abuse.
 This can include typical physical abuse like hitting and kicking.
-However, in nursing homes, it also includes physical restraints, like being tied to a bed or wheelchair, or chemical restraints, such as being over-medicated.
+However, in nursing homes, it can also include various types of physical restraints, like being tied to a bed or wheelchair, or chemical restraints, such as being over-medicated.

 Nursing home staff members can abuse your relative without ever laying a finger on them.
 Individuals may belittle, humiliate, harass, and terrorize residents, causing extreme emotional distress.
 Another form of emotional abuse is to isolate residents, distancing them from relatives and friends.